Blobby-Boi/ExtHang3r/README.md

 > [!TIP]
 > If the tab immediately closes after opening, change the beginning of the URL from `data:` to `data://`.
-> If the extensions restore themselves after a few minutes, increase the amount of iframes that are created.